LaytonGB/PaladinAura/README.md

 Note:

-- The API only runs on the page that the Player Ribbon is set to.
-- The API stops running if the page's scale unit is not in "ft".
+- The API will not run on pagees which have their scale unit set to anything other than "ft".

 **WARNING:** This API currently only works with [Roll20's 5E OGL D&D Character Sheet](https://wiki.roll20.net/5th_Edition_OGL_by_Roll20) and, like all API, requires a Pro Subscription to use.